-Description of risks Assessment and levels of risks Mitigation measures Responsibilities 1 Commitment of Government towards implementing REDD+ declines Progress on REDD+ process and on the Programme implementation relies highly If high-level support is lacking, the progress in programme implementation would be slow, and REDD-readiness would not be achieved, and the viability of REDD as an approach to CC mitigation and forest conservation could be undermined.
-Risk is considered low .
-Both federal and CRS governments have been active and engaged in REDD+, being able to mobilise stakeholders and prepare a proposal for UN-REDD in a record time.
+Description of risks Assessment and levels of risks Mitigation measures Responsibilities 1 Commitment of Government towards implementing REDD+ declines Progress on the REDD+ process and on the Programme implementation relies highly on Government engagement at both federal and CRS levels, as well as on a certain intensity and broadness of the efforts.
+If high-level support is lacking, then the progress in programme implementation would be slow, such that REDD-readiness is not achieved, and the viability of REDD+ as an approach to climate change mitigation and forest conservation could be undermined.
+Risk: low .
+Both federal and CRS governments have been active and engaged in REDD+ since onset of work with UN-REDD, being able to mobilise stakeholders and prepare a proposal for UN-REDD in record time.
 Several outputs are devoted to support management of REDD+ readiness, capacity building, stakeholder engagement & dialogue, and public awareness, which will serve to maintaining and enhancing the political commitment reached so far (which is high).
-The focus of the Programme on community capacities and mobilisation, and the work on Global support for REDD+ and the importance of REDD+ in ongoing climate-change negotiations.
-Nigeria's intended leadership role on REDD+ in West Africa region and in ECOWAS, which is to be enhanced through Output 1.4, will maintain political commitment.
-UNRC and UN-REDD missions will monitor.
-The CTA will ensure political committment is at pace with progress and decision- makin requirements 2 Government agencies do not cooperate and coordinate activities effectively Failure of federal and CRS agencies to cooperate would slow down and disrupt the Nigeria REDD+ process and the Programme's implementation.
-This risk is considered medium .
+The focus of the Programme on community and grassroots capacities and mobilisation will sustain political commitments.
+Global support for REDD+ and the importance of REDD+ in ongoing climate-change negotiations is a positive force to avoid this risk.
+Nigeria's intended leadership role on REDD+ in West Africa region and in ECOWAS, which is to be enhanced through Output 1.4, will maintain the political commitment.
+The UNRC and UN-REDD missions will monitor Government engagement.
+The Federal and CRS REDD+ teams, together with the CTA, will ensure information and political commitment are at pace with REDD+ readiness progress and decision-making requirements 2 Government agencies do not cooperate and coordinate activities effectively Failure of federal and CRS agencies to cooperate would slow down and disrupt the Nigeria REDD+ process and the Programme's implementation.
+Risk: medium .
 The federal structure of Nigeria is complex and this Programme relies on a smooth federal-states cooperation.
-Programme supports awareness raising and a fully participatory approach, to optimize broad engagement.
+However, during the design of the programme and in the preliminary REDD+ activities, the cooperation among Government agencies and between federal and state structures have been smooth.
+Programme supports awareness raising and dialogue, as well as a fully participatory approach, to optimize broad engagement.
 The project uses and supports existing in-country coordination mechanisms.
-However, since REDD+ arrived to the country, federal and CRS government have worked cooperatively.
-The Programme structure, with outcomes shared.
-The Programme Manager will be responsible for reporting to UNDP CO on any early indications of lack of coordination.
-3 REDD activities becomes unpopular with broad stakeholder groups in CRS.
-There is a vast diversity of stakeholders in CRS, with many competing demands, and a danger that REDD may be unwelcome amongst some groups, or may even be perceived as a threat to local development.
-Medium Although the probability is high, the impact would not be significant impact.
-Broad participation process will be conducted.
-High attention will be paid to developing and respecting social and environmental safeguards.
-Although the support of all stakeholders can never be guaranteed, lack of support should not be sufficient to derail the programme.
-The Programme Manager will be responsible for reporting to UN agencies on apparent or potential delays in mobilizing inputs.
+Since REDD+ arrived to the country, federal and CRS government have worked cooperatively - the Programme's design and structure are conceived to ease such governmental cooperation and coordination.
+Both federal and CRS governments rely on each other for REDD+ readiness and hence are necessarily obliged to cooperate if they wish to succeed The CTA will be responsible for reporting to UN-REDD and UN agencies on any early indications of lack of coordination in order to seek corrections.
+The National committees will oversee implementation and the coordination among crucial governmental structures.